Vapor Barrier Solutions

 Installing a crawl space vapor barrier is the first line of defense against high humidity and poor indoor air quality.
-These poly crawl space encapsulation barriers are thick, puncture resistant, and made of a high tensile strength material that stops moisture from entering the space from the soil.
+These crawl space encapsulation barriers are thick, puncture resistant, and made of a high tensile strength material that stops moisture from entering the space from the soil.
 These liners are similar to a swimming pool liner and encapsulate the crawl space so that moisture cannot attack exposed wood and create mold and mildew.
 Matthews Wall Anchor & Waterproofing Services is your vapor barrier service providers in OH and PA.

 Wet, damp crawl spaces are perfect living conditions for mold growth and insects.
 Look around your home for the following issues:

 These are signs that you have a wet, damp crawl space that needs immediate attention.
-For those homes that have extremely wet crawl spaces, and possibly standing water, a drainage system and sump pump can be installed to control groundwater.
+For those homes that have extremely wet crawl spaces, a drainage system and sump pump can be installed to control groundwater.
 This is done prior to the liner being installed.
 In doing this, you will have a crawl space that has a water control system in place so it can be encapsulated without the worry of water seeping into the area.
 Sealing vents and dehumidifying the crawl space are the last steps in controlling the relative humidity in that section of your home.
 Sealing the vents prevent the outside air from settling in the space, creating condensation and promoting the growth of mold and mildew.
-There have been many studies done proving that a sealed crawl space creates a healthier and more energy efficient home.
+There have been many studies done proving that a sealed crawl space creates a healthier and more energy-efficient home.
 This is due to the elimination of humidity fluctuations, especially when done in tandem with a dehumidifier.

 Excessive humidity and water vapor could lead to structural damage to the framed crawl space.
 Installing support piers to reinforce sagging floor joists and beams may be needed.
 Matthews Wall Anchor & Waterproofing Services is a crawl space repair specialist.
 Contact us today for your evaluation.